 Most of Chopin's works involve the piano.
 They are technically demanding but emphasize nuance and expressive depth.
 Chopin invented the musical form known as the instrumental ballade and made major innovations to the piano sonata, mazurka, waltz, nocturne, polonaise, étude, impromptu and prélude.

-My photo album of a memorable visit to Poland in May 2008 (mouse over to pause)
+My photo album of a memorable visit to Poland in May 2008 (move cursor over to pause page[s])